SS Coptic: Ship history

 On 5 June 1898, United States Navy Captain Charles V. Gridley, died of natural causes aboard Coptic while in Kobe, Japan.
 He had recently been relieved of command of the Asiatic Squadron flagship, the protected cruiser USS Olympia, following the American victory in the Battle of Manila Bay on 1 May 1898 during the Spanish–American War; the heat and stress of the battle had exacerbated an existing medical condition, and Gridley′s health deteriorated quickly afterward.
 His body was brought home to the United States and buried in his home town of Erie, Pennsylvania.

 On 12 September 1900, Coptic ran aground again, this time at Shimonoseki, Japan, but suffered no damage.
 She made her final voyage for Occidental and Oriental in 1906, departing San Francisco on 30 October.
 In December 1906, she was sold to the American Pacific Mail Steamship Company, and renamed Persia, but continued to serve between San Francisco and the Far East and retained British registry.
-After a 1911 refit, the elderly ship was sold again in 1915 to the Oriental Steam Ship Company (Toyo Kisen Kabushiki Kaisha) of Yokohama, Japan, and renamed Persia Maru.
+After a 1911 refit, the elderly ship was sold again in 1915 to the Japanese Steam Ship Co.
+(Toyo Kisen Kabushiki Kaisha) of Yokohama, and renamed Persia Maru.
 She continued plying the trans-Pacific route through 1922, when she was transferred to the Tokyo–Netherlands East Indies route.
 She was laid up in Yokohama in December 1924 and her fittings were auctioned off.
-In 1926, the Oriental Steam Ship Company merged with the Japan Mail Shipping Line (NYK), and after a 44-year career, Persia Maru was scrapped in Osaka, Japan, in 1926.
+In 1926, the Japanese Steam Ship Co. merged with the Japan Mail Shipping Line (NYK), and after a 44-year career, Persia Maru was scrapped in Osaka, Japan, in 1926.